mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 {{<img src="cart-after.png" alt="Screenshot of new shopping cart page" maxWidth="340px" hasBorder="true">}}
 {{</gallery>}}

-I think the new designs are inarguably better.
+The new designs are inarguably better.
+Were they _$46k better_?

-Were they $46k better?
 It's hard to say.

 I certainly wouldn't have chosen to begin the project had I known the true cost and stress involved, but the site is seeing significantly more sales since we put the new design in place, so it might end up working out.

 ## The postmortem

+After the project ended, I asked WebAgency's CEO if he'd be open to a postmortem to discuss what could be improved on the project.
+I said I had some ideas for improvement on both sides, and I was interested in hearing his perspective as well.
+He was candid with me in admitting that the project hadn't gone as smoothly as he'd hoped, and he was open to talking it through with me.

-The big problem seemed to be that TinyPilot is much smaller and budget-sensitive than most of their clients.
-He said that their typical client has a retainer in the range of $20-40k per month, so they weren't used to working within only 40 hours.
+He felt that the underlying problem was that WebAgency had trouble scaling down their workflows to fit TinyPilot's budget.
+Their typical client has a retainer in the range of $20-40k per month.
+TinyPilot was buying only 40-60 hours per month, which they typically only reserve for maintenance rather than new development.

-He said that in order to maximize the amount of design and engineering time I received, he minimized project management.
+I told him that I wished we'd structed the work to give me incremental results so that I'd have the logo first, then the landing page design, then the product page design, etc. instead of working on everything in parallel.
+He said that WebAgency typically works on completely new apps or bigger features where it's not valuable to deliver features piecemeal, so they weren't used to working that way, though he understood why I would have preferred it.

+I told WebAgency that I expected that one of the benefits of the agency was that they'd be more active in managing the project, but it ultimately felt like I was doing my own project management and they had just loaned me developers.
+He agreed that this was true and that this was a misstep on his part.
+He said that WebAgency tries to keep project management to less than 5% of billable hours, but on a 40-hour retainer, that meant basically eliminating the project managers from the project.
 He admitted that was a mistake, and he should have included me in that conversation to make sure it was what I wanted.

-They typically work on completely new apps or bigger features where it's not valuable to deliver features piecemeal.
-In my case, it would have been valuable to have them work on projects serially.
-In other words, if the project is going to take eight months, I get more value from having the new landing page up in month three rather than waiting until month eight for everything to be done.

-They minimized project management because of they were low on hours.

-They actually could have shared the hours with me.
+I mentioned how I wished I could have had more insight into their hours as they happened, and I felt silly because he said they would have been happy to share that with me had I asked.
 They were tracking billable time with [toggl](https://toggl.com), so he wouldn't have minded just giving me access to their dashboard.

 ## What I'd do differently